globalbibletools/gbt/docs/vagrant.md

 ## Prerequisites

 1. You will require 4 GB of memory.
-1. You will require 8 GB of diskspace.
+1. You will require 8 GB of disk space.
 1. `npm install` creates symbolic links.
 As a result, the VM user: `vagrant` requires `create symbolic link` authority.
 In some environements, only the administrator has this authority.
 To resolve this issue in Windows, the following steps can be performed:
    1. Launch the `Local Security Policy` app from the `start menu` (or `Win+R`, then type `secpol.msc`)
    1. Navigate to `Local Policies` -> `User Rights Assignment`.